 - Japanese Journal of Political Science

-First published article ‘Four Generations of Uyghurs’ named as one of the best to appear in the early issues of Inner Asia in a THES review.
-Book chapter ‘“Ethnic Anomaly” or Modern Uyghur Survivor?
-A Case Study of the Minkaohan Hybrid Identity in Xinjiang’ singled out for commendation by Professor Nicholas Tapp (Australian National University) in a 2008 review of her co-edited volume, Situating the Uyghurs Between China and Central Asia (2007).
+My book chapter ‘“Ethnic Anomaly” or Modern Uyghur Survivor?
+A Case Study of the Minkaohan Hybrid Identity in Xinjiang’ was singled out for commendation by Professor Nicholas Tapp (Australian National University) in a 2008 review of my co-edited volume, Situating the Uyghurs Between China and Central Asia (Ashgate, 2007).

 2014: Newcastle University Faculty of Humanities and Social Sciences Profile-Raising Funds / Newcastle Human Rights and Social Justice Forum.
 Funding to support a Strategic Workshop: Ethnic Conflict in Xinjiang, China: How far is insecurity the product of increased securitisation?
-3 October, 2014.
+Held at Newcastle University, 3 October, 2014.

 2012: Centre for Russian, Central and East European Studies (CRCEES), University of Glasgow.
 Funding to support the Annual Nawruz-Noorus Postgraduate Workshop on Central Asia, held at Newcastle University, 21-22 March 2013.